BardisRenos/Spring-Boot-with-Spock-Testing/README.md

 # Spring-Boot-with-Spock-Testing

 In this repo will demostrate how to use Spock unit test on Groovy with Spring Boot framework.
 The application is a back-end RestAPI application.
-It is structured into Controller, Service, Dto and Resources layer.
+It is structured into Controller, Service and Resource layer.
 The application has 3 Rest end points.

 This repository is using:
 1. Java Version 11